Why I am Still a Christian

 (See also Everybody Believes in the Supernatural.)

 As discussed in the book Return of the God Hypothesis, the finite age of the universe, the fine-tuning of our world for life, and the vast store of functional information in living things make a strong positive case for an creative, intelligent, purposive and active god as the best explanation for our existence.
-(See my review of the book.)
-This fine-tuning of the universe to support life also is a highly integrated and cohesive design; to me this indicates that it came from a single mind.
-Since impersonal causes have an immediate effect and our universe has a finite age, this cause must be be a personal agent. note
+This fine-tuning of the universe to support life also is a highly integrated and cohesive design; this indicates to me that it came from a single mind.
+Since impersonal causes have an immediate effect and our universe has a finite age, this cause must be be a personal agent. •••

 If a physical cause is sufficient to make an effect, the effect is implemented when the cause exists.
 (For instance, at any time water is in temperatures below its freezing point it changes into ice.)
 So whenever a sufficient physical (an impersonal) cause exists, its effect will also exist.